sakurawald/fuji/CHECKLIST.md

 - test the jar file in a real environment.

 ## Update to a new version
 - update the version in "gradle.properties"
 - update change log in "CHANGELOG.md"
 - test the jar file in a real environment.
-- publish the pdf file
+- publish the pdf file in "dev" branch.
-- publish the jar file
+- merge changes from "dev" branch into "release" branch.